This Girl Escaped North Korea in order to live

 The realisation

-This part of the story is about the realisation.
-North Koreans don’t have access to the external world in any form.
-They don’t even know the world outside their own country and don’t have internet access, or any other type of external information.
-The regime has brainwashed these people for generations.
-To make them believe, that their leaders are gods, their country is a heaven and that their suffering is valid.
-Little kids of her age are heavily brainwashed.
-She was too!
+This part of the story is about realization.
+North Koreans have no access to the outside world.
+They don’t know what’s beyond their country, with no internet or outside information.
+The regime has brainwashed people for generations, making them believe that their leaders are gods, their country is a paradise, and their suffering is justified.
+Little kids, like Yeonmi, are deeply influenced by this.
+She was too.

 Even if it’s hard, there’s always hope